Legend Senior Living Communities With Deficiency-Free Infection Control Surveys Reach 22 During COVID Pandemic

 August 11th, 2020 | Press Releases

-The Legend communities achieving the deficiency-free ratings include Legend and Windsor communities in Kansas, Oklahoma, Texas, Colorado and Florida.
+The Legend residences achieving the deficiency-free ratings include Legend and Windsor residences in Kansas, Oklahoma, Texas, Colorado and Florida.

 Senior living residences are already closely monitored and must pass bi-annual unannounced inspections.
 Surveyors conduct observations, documentation reviews and interviews with staff, residents and families, which drive the outcomes of the survey and highlight any potential areas that would require further review.
 The recent Infection Control surveys are in addition to the regular inspections and focus on the stringent protocols demanded by pandemic conditions.

 Each Legend Senior Living residence conducts its business to be survey-ready every day.
 “We accomplish this through our quality management and quality review processes to ensure all regulatory items are at or exceeding compliance standards,” Sutton said.